Assistant professor

 Dr. Mayor also served as a researcher for state-level policy and legislation at the Commission on Children at the Connecticut General Assembly.
 In Ontario, she maintained a small clinical supervision and private practice.

-Dr. Mayor was a long-time member of the Walls to Bridges Collective at the Grand Valley Institute for Women, a collective comprised of individuals who are currently incarcerated and those working in solidarity, and is part of the national Walls to Bridges Network.
+Dr. Mayor serves on the Board of Directors at Heartwood Healing Centre in Winnipeg.
+She was a long-time member of the Walls to Bridges Collective at the Grand Valley Institute for Women, a collective comprised of individuals who are currently incarcerated and those working in solidarity, and is part of the national Walls to Bridges Network.

 She has a history of service with the North American Drama Therapy Association and has held leadership roles on a variety of committees, including Ethics Competencies, Education, International, Research, Diversity, Journal Creation, and Annual Conference committees.
 She is the founding and current Associate Editor of Drama Therapy Review, the first peer-reviewed journal focused on drama therapy in North America.

 Since joining the faculty, Dr. Mayor has served on a number of committees, including the Research Committee, Tenure Committee, Tenure and Promotion Revision of Guidelines Committee, Inner City Social Work Part-Time Selection Committee, Inner City Social Work Full-Time Selection Committee, and several Hiring Committees.
-She is also a member of the Senate Committee for Admissions Appeals.
+She has also led annual gatherings for Truth and Reconciliation Day, Trans Day of Remembrance, Two-Spirit Awareness Day, and other social justice events.
+At the University level, she is a member of the Senate Committee for Admissions Appeals, Senate Committee on Awards, Graduate Student Experience Committee, Leaders of Tomorrow Entrance Scholarship Committee, and CGS-SSHRC Master’s Committee.

 Peer-Reviewed Journal Articles